Mac OS Update

 • Countdown Narration: Comment on the time remaining aloud (“Just 10 minutes left”) to reinforce the idea that you’ve surrendered to fate.

 • Partial Reveal: Exit full screen halfway through and say, “Wait, why is Safari open?”
-Acting confused makes the prank even funnier.
+Acting confused makes this simulator even funnier.

 • Pair With Audio: Play the Mac startup chime on a Bluetooth speaker just before launching the screen to sell the idea of a reboot.